FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 #### Example: Rue89

-To find this path, you must go to the address of one of the truncated articles (for example http://www.rue89.com/2013/10/15/prof-maths-jai-atteint-lextase-dihn-pedagogie-inversee-246635).
-You must then look for the "block" of HTML corresponding to the content of the article (in the source code!).
+To find this path, you have to go to the address of one of the truncated articles (for example, http://www.rue89.com/2013/10/15/prof-maths-jai-atteint-lextase-dihn-pedagogie-inversee-246635).
+You look have to look for the "block" of HTML that corresponds to article content (in the source code!).

-We find here that the block that encompasses only the content of the article is ```<div class="content clearfix">```.
-We will only use the ".content" class here.
-Nevertheless, as said above, it is best to start the path with an id.
-If we go back to the parent block, this is the block ```<div id="article">``` and that's perfect!
+Here we find that the block that encompasses nothing but the content of the article is ```<div class="content clearfix">```.
+We'll only use the `.content` class here.
+Nevertheless, as said above, it's best to start the path with an id.
+If we go back to the parent block, we find ```<div id="article">``` and that's perfect!
 The path will be ```#article .content```.

 #### Add the corresponding classes to the articles CSS path on the feed configuration page.
 Examples: